hnarasimhan/constrained-classification/README.md

 cov = classifier.evaluate_cons(x, y)
 ```

-The following code snippet creates a `COCOClassifier` object to fit a model that optimizes a convex loss function subject to a convex constraint function, and to evaluate its loss and constraint values:
+The following code snippet creates a `FRACOClassifier` object to fit a model that optimizes a convex loss function subject to a fractional-convex constraint function, and to evaluate its loss and constraint values:
 ```
 from models.constrained import FRACOClassifier